roqua/documentation/api/v1/surveys.md

                        `professional`, `parent`, `second_parent` or `teacher`.
 More types might be added later, therefore it is advised that API consumers select the desired types, and not reject the undesired types.
-  * `completed_at` - An ISO 8601 formatted string that indicates when the survey,
-                     or `null` if this survey is not yet completed.
+  * `completed_at` - An ISO 8601 formatted string that indicates when the survey was completed, or `null` if this survey is not yet completed.
   * `completing_url` - The URL that can be visited to complete this (and possibly other) survey(s).
 Will be `null` if survey is already completed.